sigstore/root-signing/playbooks/ORCHESTRATION.md

 Ensure that these are the values reflected in the staging snapshot and timestamp [workflow](../.github/workflows/staging-snapshot-timestamp.yml).

+**NOTE** Ensure that the automated [snapshot and timestamp job](../.github/workflows/stable-snapshot-timestamp.yml) has triggered within the last 5 days.
+During the week of the ceremony, the job will not push automated updates, and expects the ceremony to be completed within one week.
+This is to ensure that snapshotting the main ceremony branch does not result in a merge conflict with the new ceremony event.
+See [693](https://github.com/sigstore/root-signing/issues/693).

 ## Step 1: Root Key Updates (Optional)

 Like mentioned in [Key configuration](#key-configuration), each root key corresponds to a subfolder named by its serial number.
 The [initialization](#step-2-initializing-a-root-and-targets) script automatically picks up any new subfolders and adds them to the root keys.
 Any subfolders that are removed are revoked from the root.